chiselstrike/chiselstrike/docusaurus/docs/Intro/data-access.md

 For example, in a blogging platform, you will have entities such as `BlogPost`, `BlogComment`, `Author`, and so on.

-To define a `User`, you can add the following TypeScript class to a file in the `models/` directory:
+To define a `BlogComment`, you can add the following TypeScript class to a file in the `models/` directory:

 ```typescript title="models/models.ts"
 import { ChiselEntity, labels } from "@chiselstrike/api"